 The pizzas, pastas, and small plates are the main reasons you should eat at Che Fico, and that’s not a half-endorsement.
 They’re so good, and the space is so attractive, that you’ll have very little trouble ignoring the misses and focusing on what this place does best.
 It’s like that one time your parents forgot to pick you up at the airport back in college.
 Of course, you forgot about it almost immediately—but now that we’re on the subject, it’s a decent anecdote to bring up over dinner at a restaurant they’re bound to like.
 You’ll be looking for any excuse to come back here anyway.

 Fried rice balls with red sauce and cheese.
 We wish these were tiny and bite-sized so we could sneak them into the movies.

 Polpo E Pancetta Di Maiale

 Really great dish.
 In fact, we’re casting our vote for this to be what people talk about when they say “surf and turf.”
 The pork skin can err on the side of being leathery rather than crispy, but the overall flavor of the dish and the tenderness of the octopus more than make up for this.

 Tasty crust and really flavorful sauce.
 The only problem with this pizza, aside from the fact that it’s a little messy to eat, is that the mozzarella can slide off in big pieces if you’re not careful.
 Still, the sauce is amazing, there are perfect bites of basil on top, and do you really need us to explain why mozzarella on a pizza is a good thing?

-Really clean, lemony flavor on this one, and each piece stays together well.
-Perfect filled pasta dish.
+Really lemony flavor on this one, and each piece stays together well.
+A perfect filled pasta dish.

-Served with a big scoop of fior di latte ice cream on top.
-The crust is flaky and delicious, and the rhubarb filling has a good amount of sourness to it that’s balanced out well by the ice cream.
+Served with a big scoop of vanilla bean gelato on top.
+The crust is flaky and delicious, and the apple filling has a good amount of tartness to it that’s balanced out well by the gelato.
 Don’t skip this.